Dog Dewclaw Injuries: Everything You Need to Know

 What is a Dewclaw on a Dog?

 The front dewclaw is typically a fully formed toe, meaning that it has bones and is firmly attached to the limb.
-More often than not, rear dewclaws are only attached by skin or a small tendon and are much more mobile and tend to flop around.
+More often than not, rear dewclaws are only attached by skin or a small tendon.
+They tend to be much more mobile and may even flop around.
 However, on occasion, they can also have a bony attachment.

 Research even suggests that the dewclaws contact the ground when dogs are running at high speeds (2).
 When this happens, the dewclaw digs into the ground, preventing the rest of the limb from twisting.